NCAR/climate-primer-water/doc/baselines.rst

-the radar site. **Ground (or other) clutter:** Objects on or near the ground (buildings, hills, trees) can reflect radar signals, resulting in ground clutter that obscures or mimics precipitation signals, leading to inaccuracies; note that above-ground flying insects can also cause similar problems. **Elevation angle limitations:** The radar beam travels in a straight line, while the Earth curves away from it.
-At longer distances, this can cause the radar to overshoot lower-altitude precipitation, leading to underestimations of rainfall close to the ground. **Range degradation:** The quality and accuracy of radar data decrease with distance due to the spreading of the radar beam and increasing altitude of observation.
-This makes long-range precipitation estimates less reliable. **Dependence on reflectivity:** Radar estimates precipitation by measuring the reflectivity of water particles in the air.
-This method assumes a relationship between the size and type of particles and the intensity of precipitation, which has its own inaccuracies. **Calibration and maintenance:** Radar systems require regular calibration and maintenance to ensure their accuracy.
+the radar site. **Ground (or other) clutter:** Objects on or near the ground (buildings, hills, trees) can reflect radar signals, resulting in ground clutter that obscures or mimics precipitation signals, leading to inaccuracies.
+Most operational radar systems including the WSR-88D effectively filter out the ground echoes, limiting the impact of stationary clutter.
+However non-stationary clutter including vehicle and train traffic, sea surface clutter and clutter from wind farms cannot be filtered effectively leading to errors.
+It is important to note that above-ground flying insects, birds and bats can also cause similar problems. **Elevation angle limitations:** The radar beam travels in a nearly straight line (it is typically refracted slightly towards the surface by the atmosphere), while the Earth curves away from it.
+At longer distances, this can cause the radar to overshoot lower-altitude precipitation, leading to errors in estimated rainfall close to the ground due to evaporation and the horizontal advection of the measured precipitation.
+Also at long ranges, part or all of the radar beam may be located above the 0 deg C level, so it is measuring the ice or melting ice above the rain and not the rain itself. **Range degradation:** The quality and accuracy of radar data decrease with distance due to the spreading of the radar beam and increasing altitude of observation.
+This makes long-range precipitation estimates less reliable. **Dependence on reflectivity:** Radar traditionally estimates precipitation by measuring the reflectivity of water particles in the air.
+This method assumes a relationship between the size and type of particles and the intensity of precipitation, which has its own inaccuracies.
+The introduction of dual-polarization measurements has reduced, but not eliminated, these issues. **Calibration and maintenance:** Radar systems require regular calibration and maintenance to ensure their accuracy.
 Calibration must often be localized to account for regional climatic and environmental conditions, adding complexity to their operation.